ROCm/rocALUTION/docs/source/library.rst

 COO storage format
 ``````````````````
 The most intuitive sparse format is the coordinate format (COO).
-It represent the non-zero elements of the matrix by their coordinates, and requires two index arrays (one for row and one for column indexing) and
-the values array.
+It represents the non-zero elements of the matrix by their coordinates and requires two index arrays (one for row and one for column indexing) and the values array.
 A :math:`m \times n` matrix is represented by

 =========== ==================================================================
 m           number of rows (integer).